supersu097/easygit/README.md

   -f [FILENAME [FILENAME ...]], --filename [FILENAME [FILENAME ...]]
-                        the file you wanna push to the remote git server, support multiple filename as args -o, --other_case      Choosing this option of '-o' is mean to just only execute the command of 'git commit' and 'git push'
+                        the file you wanna push to the remote git server, support multiple filename as args

 Note that: Without any arg passed is mean to execute the ordinary git flow command then just flow the prompt